-MERICS firmly believes in partnering with leading think tanks, research institutes and other knowledge providers.
+MERICS has forged a wide range of institutional, thematic, project and content partnerships.
 This allows us to deliver the best possible analysis of China’s evolving global role and domestic path and to foster European and transatlantic exchanges.
-MERICS has forged a wide range of institutional, thematic, project and content partnerships.

 Since its founding in 2013, MERICS has been an affiliated institute of Ruhr University Bochum (RUB) and the University of Duisburg-Essen (UDE), enabling valuable academic exchange with scholars from these leading East Asia research institutions in Germany.

 MERICS is a steering member of the European Think Tank Network on China (ETNC), a forum where China experts from across Europe exchange ideas on topical issues in Europe-China relations.
 Find out more about its activities and publications here.

 Since 2015, MERICS and the Rhodium Group (Rhg) have been analyzing China’s evolving economic footprint abroad, in particular the latest trends in Chinese foreign direct investment (FDI) in Europe.
 The reports can be read and downloaded here.

 Together with the China Institute at Trier University (CIUT), we analyze China’s domestic debates and the diverse spectrum of opinions in China.
 The German-language project “China Spektrum” is funded by the Friedrich Naumann Foundation for Freedom (FNF).

 Together with the International Institute for Strategic Studies (IISS), MERICS ran the China Security Project from 2017 to 2022, presenting insights on China’s defense and security policies, industries, underlying domestic drivers, global power projection capabilities and implications for Europe and NATO.

 In the past, MERICS worked with the Global Public Policy Institute (GPPi) to evaluate China’s political influence in Europe.
 The final report from 2018 is available here.